Anastasia-Labs/aiken-design-patterns/README.md

 Subsequently, spend redeemers are irrelevant here.
-The redeemer of the withdrawal endpoint is expected to be a properly sorted list of pairs of indices (for the one-to-one case), or a list of one-to-many mapping of indices.
+The redeemer of the withdrawal endpoint is expected to be a properly sorted list of pairs of indices (for the one-to-one case), or a list of one-to-many mappings of indices.

 The distinction between one-to-one and one-to-many variants here is very similar to the singular case, so please refer to [its section above](#singular-utxo-indexer) for